boazbk/crypto/lec_12_lattices.md

 Recall how we do it: by rearranging and scaling, we can assume that the top left corner of $A$ is equal to $1$, and then we add the first equation to the other equations (scaled appropriately) to zero out the first entry in all the other rows of $A$ (i.e., make the first column of $A$ equal to $(1,0,\ldots,0)$) and continue onwards to the second column and so on and so forth.

 Now, suppose that the equations were _noisy_, in the sense that we added to $y$ a vector $e\in\Z_q^m$ such that $|e_i|<\delta q$ for every $i$.^[Over $\Z_q$, we can think of $q-1$ also as the number $-1$, and so on.
 Thus if $a\in\Z_q$, we define $|a|$ to be the minimum of $a$ and $q-a$.
 This ensures the absolute value satisfies the natural property of  $|a|=|-a|$.]
-Even ignoring the effect of the scaling step (which does not _reduce_ error), simply adding the first equation to the rest of the equations would typically tend to increase the  relative error of equations $2,\ldots,m$  from $\approx \delta$ to $\approx 2\delta$.
+Even ignoring the effect of the scaling step, simply adding the first equation to the rest of the equations would typically tend to increase the  relative error of equations $2,\ldots,m$  from $\approx \delta$ to $\approx 2\delta$.
 Now, when we repeat the process, we increase the error of equations $3,\ldots,m$ from $\approx 2\delta$ to $\approx 4\delta$, and we see that by the time we're done dealing with about $n/2$ variables, the remaining equations have error level roughly $2^{n/2}\delta$.
 So, unless $\delta$ was truly tiny (and $q$ truly big, in which case the difference between working in $\Z_q$ and simply working with integers or rationals disappears), the resulting equations have the form $Ix = y' + e'$ where $e'$ is so big that we get no information on $x$.